Ch3ngGuo/Ch3ngGuo.github.io/_pages/about.md

 My research interest includes <u>Human sensing</u> and <u>Machine learning</u>.
 I have published 1 paper <a href='https://scholar.google.com/citations?user=SIMLjAIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 You can visit [Publications](/#-publications) to know more details.

-Also, I'm a huge fan of badminton, so feel free to find me for a game of badminton!

 # 🔥 News
 - *2025.04*: &nbsp;🎉 one paper has been accepted by *IEEE TIM*.
 - *2023.03*: &nbsp;🎉 one paper has been accepted by *IEEE TIM*.